dell/csm-docs/content/docs/authorization/deployment/helm/_index.md

 <master_node_ip> csm-authorization.com
 ```

-The port that exposes these services is `30016`.

 Please continue following the steps outlined in the [proxy server](../../configuration/proxy-server) configuration.

 ## Configuring a Dell CSI Driver with CSM for Authorization